 Are you looking for some great places to go camping this summer?

-Although there are hundreds of different campgrounds to choose from, some of the best places in the state for camping are: Bear Lake State Park, Bryce Canyon National Park, and Arches National Monument.
+Although there are hundreds of different campgrounds to choose from, some of the best places to camp in Utah are: Bear Lake State Park, Bryce Canyon National Park, and Arches National Monument.

 Bear Lake State Park

 Located in the Rocky Mountains, next to the Utah-Idaho border, Bear Lake State Park boasts over 800 camping and picnic sites for you and your family.
 The cool, blue waters of Bear Lake are perfect for swimming, waterskiing, scuba diving, and fishing.
 Over 800 campsites are also located in the surrounding areas, where you can pitch a tent or hook up your RV.